zhang-mickey/computational-geometry/README.md

 **8.3Use Euler’s formula to show that the maximum number of faces is n2/2+n/2+1 in an arrangement with n(n − 1)/2 vertices and n2 edges.**

+ we must model the arrangement as a planar graph by adding a vertex at infinity to account for unbounded edges.

 **8.4Let L be a set of n lines in the plane.
 Give an O(n log n) time algorithm to compute an axis-parallel